AaronWongNSC/aaronwongnsc.github.io/_posts/2020-05-02-First-R-Markdown-File.md

 published: True
 ---

 I've known LaTeX since my undergrdaduate days.
 I've been learning a lot of R in the last year, but I haven't really worked with R Markdown seriously until now.
-I put together an [R Markdown](https://aaronwongnsc.github.io/files/20200502-LinearRegression.Rmd) file that summarizes some information from a basic linear model.
+I put together an [R Markdown](https://aaronwongnsc.github.io/files/20200502-LinearRegression.Rmd) file that summarizes some information for fitting bivariate data into a basic linear model.
 I've also posted the output as a [PDF file](https://aaronwongnsc.github.io/files/20200502-LinearRegression.pdf).

 ## R Markdown Basics